Muschamp Rd

 Any other iPhone game recommendations?

 Now it is 2019 and Battleheart 2 has already come out.
-Buying it is on my ta-do list but first I’m finding a new job after finally passing the third and final CFA® exam.
+Buying it was on my ta-do list but first finding a new job after finally passing the third and final CFA® exam had to be done.
 I have done hardly any gaming the last four years while living in China.
 Of course I played some Sid Meier’s Civilization V, a lot of it to be honest.
 However, I have not upgraded my laptop in a long time but I have a new iPhone and even an iPad so if I can find a new job I may do more gaming on iOS.
 So if you have an recommendations to make to fans of Battleheart you can leave them below.

 2 Comments